dms-vep/Nipah_Malaysia_RBP_DMS/docs/cell_entry.md

 # Cell Entry

 To measure the effects of mutations on cell entry mediated by the receptor binding protein, we conducted 'functional selections'.
-In these selections, we compared the frequencies of specific barcodes between two groups of pseudoviruses: those expressing Nipah RBP/F and those expressing VSV-G. Notebooks below contain information about each step.
+In these selections, we compared the frequencies of specific barcodes between two groups of pseudoviruses: those expressing the Nipah virus receptor binding (mutated) and fusion proteins (unmutated), and those expressing VSV-G. Notebooks below contain information about each step.

 ![image](./public/images/functional_selection_schematic.png)

-<div style="text-align: center; color: grey;">Schematic of functional selections using VSV-G entry as a control for library composition. </div>
+<div style="text-align: center; color: grey; font-size:smaller">Schematic of functional selections using VSV-G entry as a control for library composition. </div>

 ## Global Epistasis Fitting